bedrocklinux/bedrocklinux-website/markdown/1.0beta2/concepts.md

   does this require it to be the specific version of the library for the specific architecture, but occasionally also require things like specific build flags to have been used when the library was compiled.
-If software from different distributions have differing requirements at the same exact file path they will conflict with each other.
+If software from different distributions have differing requirements for a file at the same exact file path they will conflict with each other.

 - The requirement for a specific file at a specific path extends beyond just libraries, but can also include things such as executables.
 Consider, for example, that some distros - primarily Red Hat-related ones - often use `bash` to provide `/bin/sh`.
-While distros, such as Debian-based ones, use other shells such as `dash`.
+While other distros, such as Debian-based ones, use other shells such as `dash`.
 If a given `#!/bin/sh` program uses `bash`-isms it will work on Red Hat-related distros but not on Debian-based ones.
-While a proper fix would be to simply use `#!/bin/bash`, sadly this is not always an excised practice.
+A proper fix would be to simply use `#!/bin/bash`, but sadly this is not always an exercised practice.

 - Software may have requirements about what program has a given PID.
 This is particularly common with init-related commands which may have requirements about what is providing PID 1.
 For example, a sysv `reboot` command will not work on a system where PID 1 is provided by systemd.

-- Software may require a daemon listening to a given socket, such as dbus.
-If an executable is placed in, for example, a minimal distro which does not include dbus, this requirement will fail to be met and the software may not work.
+- Software may require a daemon such as `dbus` to be listening to a given socket.
+If an executable is placed in, for example, a minimal distro which does not include `dbus`, this requirement will fail to be met and the software may not work.

 - Software may require a given kernel feature to work.
 If running another kernel build from another distro this feature may be missing.

-While Bedrock Linux, as of 1.0beta2 Nyla, does not solve all of these kinds of problems, it does many of the more pressing ones, thus allowing quite a lot of software from various Linux distributions to "just work" even when utilized in Bedrock Linux.
+While Bedrock Linux, as of 1.0beta2 Nyla, does not solve all of these kinds of problems, it does many of the more pressing ones.
+It thus allows quite a lot of software from various, typically mutually-exclusive, Linux distributions to "just work" when utilized in Bedrock Linux.

 ## {id="local-vs-global"} Local vs global files

-If two pieces of software both require different file contents at a given path, for both to work two instances of the given file must exist, one meet each of the required contents.
+If two pieces of software both require different file contents at a given path, for both to work two instances of the given file must exist, each must see different contents at the same path.
 Bedrock Linux refers to files with this requirement as ~{local~} files.

 In contrast to ~{local~} files are ~{global~} files: files which must be the *same* when different pieces of software from different expected environments